sersht/news-parser/README.md

 # News parser

+## Description
 The script for parsing UKR.NET and TSN.UA resources.
 Get news from main pages and categories.

 Used:
 Python 3.7.2,